Ah, winter. That most wonderful time of the year when it’s too cold for the kids to go outside to play so they bounce off the walls inside instead.

 - Paper Snowballs: Ball up paper or newspaper.

-These snowball games will keep my kids active and engaged (indoors!) for quite a while.
+These indoor snowball fights, activities, and games will keep my kids active and engaged for quite a while.
 When they’re done, we celebrate with a cup of hot chocolate and a simple winter craft just like after a real afternoon in the snow!